grochefort/GDB-ImageWatch/README.md

  from within your gdb session.

- To display coordinate and pixel value, move the cursor while holding left mouse button.
+ On some systems (Arch Linux with DWM), coordinate and pixel value are displayed automatically while moving the cursor.
+On others (Mac OS X) you may need to hold the left mouse button while moving the cursor.

 ## DEMO